🏐 2026/27 Coaches

 He enjoys teaching the technical and tactical side of the game.
 He encourages players to continually progress in their individual skills, at the same time how to best contribute to team success.
 He cares about the player as a whole, providing a supportive and encouraging environment to grow, develop, and compete.

-Jeff is really excited to continue coaching with the Park Girls Volleyball family, with hopes to build a strong competitive 15U team this season.
+Jeff is really excited to continue coaching with the Park Girls Volleyball family, with hopes to build a strong competitive 16U team this season.

 Email: Coach@parkgirlsvolleyball.ca

-Patrick Dunsmore – 16U White - Assistant Coach
+Tara Dunsmore - 17U White - Head Coach

 Volleyball Alberta Premier Tournament Coaching Highlights: